 It is always best to get a thorough understanding and knowledge of the Software Requirement Specification (SRS) document.
 Testers often become more intuitive somewhat rather than following a common or logical approach, and often this intuition results in assumptions.
 When they frame down test cases, an assumption of functionalities and features can sometimes divert them from actual necessities that were originally needed by the user or customer.
 This will not just impact the product undergoing tests but also the customer-company relationships.

-In order to make the test cases easily understandable and execute quicker, we need to use easy to understand language such as “enter username”, “click on login button”, “Go to login page”, “enter password”, and so on.
+In order to make the test cases easily understandable and execute quicker, we need to use easy-to-understand language such as “enter username”, “click on login button”, “Go to login page”, “enter password”, and so on.

 It is crucial to concentrate on SRS, however, not if it is based on an out-of-date version of the software.
 No one would want to test an old or deprecated trait!
 We exist in a world conquered by agile methodologies wherein product development compels through the quick lane.
 Occasionally, to deal with shorter time windows, or after arranging an immediate bug fix, the software requirements specification (SRS) document is left untouched.
-It is a best practice to upgrade the software requirements specification (SRS) concerning any minor and major change.
+It is a best practice to upgrade the software requirements specification (SRS) concerning any minor or major change.

-The anticipated result notifies the tester what they should encounter as a consequence of or as a result of the test steps.
+The anticipated result notifies the tester of what they should encounter as a consequence of or a result of the test steps.
 This is where the software tester decides if the test case is a “fail” or “pass”

 Writing test cases counts a detailed knowledge of the software that is being tested and a little practice.
-Well-written test cases could easily make your test process faster, smoother, and save your effort and time in the long run.
+Well-written test cases could easily make your test process faster, and smoother, and save your effort and time in the long run.

 © Copyright 2023 QACraft Pvt.
 Ltd. All rights reserved.